For daily wit & wisdom, sign up for the Almanac newsletter.

 Apply covers in early evening as winds die down, and remove the coverings when temperatures rise the next day (mid-morning) so that plants can get full exposure to the warming sunlight.

 Mulch Low Plantings: For a short cold period, low plantings can be covered with mulch, such as straw or leaf mold.
 Remove once the danger of frost has passed.
 Read more about using mulch.

-Or, make a mini-hoop house by securing plastic onto homemade hoops of PVC water pipe, slid onto lengths of rebar hammered into the ground.
+Or, make a mini-hoop house using homemade hoops of PVC water pipe, slid onto lengths of rebar hammered into the ground.
 Connect the hoops at the top with a central ridge of piping.
 It’s an effective way to keep winter hardy salads and vegetables safe from harsh weather.
 See how to make a row cover tunnel.

 In winter the biggest enemy of crops in pots is persistently wet potting soil.
 Make sure there is adequate drainage by placing containers onto pot feet (or improvise with small rocks).
 Some containers can crack in very cold conditions.
 To prevent this, wrap pots in bubble plastic or burlap.
 Move pots somewhere more sheltered if possible, for instance against a South-facing house wall, or into a greenhouse.